GCT Featured Articles

 CCS & IGCC, CHP, AD, and DH - clean energy technologies used in combination with syngas

 Gasification technologies to produce energy are particularly effective when used alongside combined heat and power (CHP, cogeneration), anaerobic digestion (AD), and district heating (DH).
-These are clean energy technologies that use the syngas created through gasification, natural gas, other renewable (and non-renewable) energy sources.
-These technologies are also used to create even more renewable energy than just energy created during the unique processes (this is explained further below).
+These are clean energy technologies that use the syngas created through gasification, natural gas, and other renewable (and non-renewable) energy sources.
+These technologies are also used to create even more renewable energy than just energy created during the various unique technological processes (this is explained further below).

 Creating bio-syngas with biomass by gasification

 The energy production (SNG, energy/ heat in CHP and DH, hydrogen) created with gasification technologies is only renewable energy when the fuel source for gasification are biomass or municipal waste.
 More environmentally-friendly versions of gasification than with the use of fossil fuels as a feedstock, are available with biomass energy production, or waste-to-energy (discussed below).